Maintaining Your Kids’ Sleep Habits While Traveling - Baby Chick

 Maintaining your little one’s own sleeping space is the best-case scenario to ensure everyone gets a good night’s sleep.
 If separate spaces aren’t an option, try to put at least some distance or some barrier between your bed and your child’s sleep space.
 You can even try to create a partition in the room so that your child can’t see you from their crib or bed.
 (Large binder clips and a spare sheet can work wonders!)

-Whether or not you realize it, your child’s sleep environment is a huge cue for sleeping well.
+Whether you realize it or not, your child’s sleep environment is a huge cue for sleeping well.
 Making your surroundings as similar as possible to your home nursery or child’s bedroom will help immensely.
 Bring your sound machine, your baby’s favorite lovey, and even your crib sheets.
 Anything that smells familiar and reminds them of their home sleeping environment will help them sleep in their new surroundings.

 A familiar bed and nap time routine cues your child that it’s time for sleep.
 While you’re traveling and the schedule’s a little wonky, and the surroundings are different, a recognizable bedtime routine can go a long way in helping your child settle down and fall asleep easily.
 Bring the books you usually read and sing the songs you usually sing.
 Maintaining the same sleep habits while traveling in the same order as at home will help your child feel at ease, even in a new place.